The most important terms in cryptospace.

 What is OTC?

-A direct trade between two parties without the use of a public exchange - often used for large transactions so as not to influence the market.
+A direct trade between two parties without using a public exchange – often used for large transactions to avoid market impact.

 Output

-The part of a blockchain transaction that specifies the amount and recipient of the cryptocurrency sent.
+The part of a blockchain transaction that specifies the amount and recipient of the cryptocurrency being sent.

 Parity